BetterThanTomorrow/calva/README.md

 (See also about Autolinting above.)

-Clojure 4 VS Code uses nrepl for evaluation / communication, and cider-nrepl for added nrepl functionality
+Calva uses nrepl for evaluation / communication, and cider-nrepl for added nrepl functionality

 Best place, imho, to configure them is in the `~/.lein/profiles.clj` like so: